 I don’t exaggerate when I say it were 100+ times on a daily basis.
 How many times a day do you check in?

 I realised that most people are on holidays to show off instead of to discover and enjoy.
-Every time you see other people’s apparent great lifes on Instagram you are subconsciously comparing it with yours.
+Every time you see other people’s apparent great lives on Instagram you are subconsciously comparing it with yours.
 This causes FOMO, stress, anxiety and eventually depression.

 That’s not my opinion, research reveals how social media platforms can greatly affect your mental health.